Table of Contents Show

-Little Italy is another interesting neighborhood in San Diego, and visiting this place has always been one of the most favorite things to do in San Diego.
+Little Italy is another interesting neighborhood in San Diego.

-Here you can get a feel of the real San Diego; all you need to do is “do as the locals do.”
-Visit the Saturday Mercato Farmers Market and amuse yourself with the variety of locally produced items.
+Here, you can get a feel of the real San Diego; all you need to do is “do as the locals do.”
+Visit the Saturday Mercato Farmers Market and enjoy various locally produced items.
 And even if you can’t go for this one, there are other farmer’s markets every week.

-This neighborhood is filled with pizza spots, one-of-a-kind shops, restaurants, breweries, and cafes.
-And almost are the places are packed with people and have a lively atmosphere.
+This neighborhood has pizza spots, one-of-a-kind shops, restaurants, breweries, and cafes.
+And almost all the places are packed with people and have a lively atmosphere.
 You will surely have fun visiting Little Italy.